 Written contracts are important in business as in any matter that might become the subject of a legal dispute, and simply having a contract puts you in a much better position, legally speaking, than if you did not have one.
 Yes, it is possible to find sample contracts online and modify them to fit your situation, but you might be leaving in all kinds of loopholes.
 Even if you do not hire an attorney to draft your contracts, you should at least have a professional attorney review your contracts before you sign them.

 Is your business a corporation, an S corp, a partnership, or an LLC?
 It sounds like a simple question, but your answer greatly affects how much you will have to pay in taxes for your business.
 Reading about the different entity types is better than nothing, but it is no substitute for the professional advice of an attorney who has represented businesses with the different business structures.

 Handling Business Complaints

 It is highly likely that any business will get some negative reviews, and unless they are numerous, you can mostly ignore those.
 If someone files a formal complaint against your business, though, you will need to hire an attorney.
 This is especially true if it is the state or local government filing the complaint.

 When someone wants to buy your business, it is a dream come true for many business owners.
 You will get to reap the financial rewards of your business without having to put in long hours anymore.
 Negotiating the sale of a business is less simple than it looks, though.
 An attorney who is knowledgeable about business law can help you arrange a sale that is fair to all parties involved.

-Contact O’Keeffe O’Brien Lyson Foss About Legal Services for Businesses
+Contact O’Keeffe O’Brien Lyson Attorneys About Legal Services for Businesses